In business communication, where every utterance is a strategic move, words become not just tools but potent weapons.

 You should give it a try if you want to improve employee engagement.

-In the example below, Katie uses expressions such as “I’m thrilled”, “incredible job”, and “we will continue to do more amazing things” to emphasize how proud she is of her team and to motivate them to keep up the good work.
+In the example below, John uses expressions such as “I’m thrilled”, “incredible job”, and “we will continue to do more amazing things” to emphasize how proud he is of his team and to motivate them to keep up the good work.
 If you got a similar message from your team leader, wouldn’t you feel happy and valued too?

 On the flip side, emotive language can be used in much sneakier, more manipulative ways — such as using euphemisms and ambiguous wording to: